De Montfort University Legal Practice Course/ LLM in Legal Practice

 During the Foundation Course in September 2019 you will be introduced to the Skills and Additional Areas all as detailed above.
 Information technology training is also included to enable you to get the most out of the course features.

 Two of the Additional Areas – Solicitors Accounts and Wills and Administration of Estates – will be examined during the first academic year of the course.
 You will continue to study the Core Areas, Skills and remaining Additional Areas until these are examined which (save for Professional Conduct and Regulation) will be in November/December 2020.
-You will begin study of Stage Two – your elective subjects – in May/June 2021 and these will be examined (along with Professional Conduct and Regulation) in June 2021.
+You will begin study of Stage Two – your elective subjects – in January 2021 and these will be examined (along with Professional Conduct and Regulation) in June 2021.
 You need to attend the University to sit your exams, and this attendance requirement is additional to face-to-face teaching dates listed above.

 You are eligible to apply to join the LPC/LLM if you have satisfied the Solicitors’ Regulation Authority’s (SRA) academic stage of training, either through completing a qualifying law degree or Graduate Diploma in Law (GDL).
 If you are relying on a qualifying law degree generally you will need to have attained at least a 2:2 classification to join our LPC/LLM.
 Additionally you can satisfy the requirements if you are a Graduate Member or Fellow of the Chartered Institute of Legal Executives (CILEx) and have passed the CILEx Level 6 exams in the subjects required by the SRA.